vfedotovs/sslv_web_scraper/README.md

 - [x] Send email string that was read from text file
 - [ ] Add feature message filter option by other criteria: example messages only with 2 rooms etc
 - [ ] Add Data sience methods and prittify reports
-- [ ] Print min/max/average prices as chart
+- [ ] Print min/max/average prices as charts